bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 They think of the illuminants as powerful shamans, rather than divine beings.

 Tekists attain knowledge to later give it to Tek.
-They see themselves as a detached part of the tree-god, and await their eventual return.
+They see themselves as a detached part of the god-tree, and await their eventual return.
 They also commune with Tek through meditation and the consumption of nahan <!-- NOTE.
-I-water in knaenese -->, a strong psychedelic made by fermenting the sap of the tree-god.
+I-water in knaenese -->, a strong psychedelic made by fermenting the sap of the god-tree.

 ### Origins and History
 Barkskins were created by the tree god Tek in Drejek.